jdeanv201/Hello-World/README.md

 # Hello-World
 Tutorial

-I'm Jesse Dean leanin how to use GitHub,
+I'm Jesse Dean learning how to use GitHub,